Double (occupation): Body double

-A body double must sometimes be able to recite his or her lines with the same timing as the actor, and also reproduce the exact physical actions in co-ordination with the other principal actors; usually, doubles must have a strong resemblance to the actor they replace.
+A body double must sometimes be able to recite their lines with the same timing as the actor, and also reproduce the exact physical actions in co-ordination with the other principal actors; usually, doubles must have a strong resemblance to the actor they replace.
 An extensively used body double, especially when used in cases where the credited actor is unavailable, unwilling to film or has died, is known as a fake Shemp.

 A double can be used for cases where special skills are needed—such as playing musical instruments, dancing or other athletic abilities.
 Also, if only a part of the body is shown, the term for the double might be more specific.
 A common double is a "hand double", which is used to shoot inserts where only the hand or arm is in the shot.
 These inserts are often shot by the second unit with a double at a later point in production primarily because it allows the main unit to use the lead actors' time more efficiently.

 Body doubles are often used for shots involving nudity.
 The reasons for this vary.
 Actors' nude bodies may have too many physical flaws and imperfections that would show on camera, especially due to aging, while some actors are uncomfortable performing nude.
 A common body double is the "butt double", mostly used with TV, since whole-body nudity is less common in that medium.
 The term "stunt butt" is also attested, as is "stunt cock".

 In some productions, a scene calls for two characters in the same shot who are portrayed by a single actor.
 A body double can portray one of the characters, while the credited actor plays the other, thus enabling both characters to appear simultaneously on camera.
 An unusual example of body doubling took place in the movie Terminator 2: Judgment Day (1991).
 A scene requiring Linda Hamilton to appear as two Sarah Connors in the same scene was created by employing Hamilton's identical twin sister Leslie as her double.
 This has become less common with digital editing currently available which can splice together multiple takes, allowing for an actor to perform as each character in separate takes that are joined to create the image of the characters in same setting, such as with Deep Roy, who portrayed the Oompa-Loompas in Charlie and the Chocolate Factory (2005).

 The 1984 film Body Double, directed by Brian De Palma, featured a plot that hinged on the discovery that one character had in fact served as a body double for another.